Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 gp, 100 sp, and 2,000.cp.The chest weighs40 pounds and is unlocked.
 Wlien op�ned, i. t releases a.cloud of sleeping gas that fills the room;:Ariy crea��re in the room must succeed on' aDC-18 Constitution saving throw or be paralyzed for4.lio14rs.If all 'the 'characters succumb to the gas, they.ari:COμnd·by the witches.who lair ,in area K56 and dragg�d\6 .;i.rea KSO,. the!) ·left there unharmed.
 If even one cha��cter.resist;s.the �ffecfof the gas, the witches do not appe�r; )f\ <>.(} ,·

 The armored skeleton On·the floi:i'r is all:thaf.remains of an adventure�.
 His corp�e has,ndthing cif vali.te.

+SECRET DOORS
+This room i,s cpncealed behind two secret doors.
+The seeret .door. to the west is set into the back wall ... ; o( the·fueplace'.(area K37) and can be pulled open from within this room by lifting a simple Jocking mechanism (which is connected to the poker in the study).
+It's pos­ sible that a character might open this secret door inad­ vertently by lifting the poker in area K37.
+Characters can otherwise locate the secret door normally, but a successful check doesn't reveal the mechanism to open it.
+That can be found only through trial and error, or the characters can bypass the mechanism with a knock spell or similar magic.

+The secret door at the northern end of the east wall

+is sealed shut.
+If the torch is taken from the skeleton's hand and placed back in the empty sconce, the secret door swings inward, revealing area K39 beyond.
+Re­ moving the torch from its sconce at any time causes the secret door to close and lock shut, becoming sealed as before.
+Characters can locate this secret door normally, but a successful check doesn't reveal the mechanism to open it.
+That can be found only through trial and error, or the characters can bypass the mechanism with a